Like A Good Corn Maze? You Could Try One At Night!

 Finding new things to incorporate into my family’s holiday traditions is a favorite past-time of mine.
-When fall hits, we know we’re going to go apple picking, and carve a pumpkin and bake homemade bread and soups.
+When fall hits, we know we’re going to go apple picking, carve a pumpkin and bake homemade bread and soups.

 Another activity we've added to our fall roster of family traditions: Eating ice cream on a freezing cold night, after completing Treworgy’s Night Maze.

 According to the Treworgy Website:

-Each stop within the maze was well lit.
-The hayrides, all decked out in Christmas lights, ran every 5 minutes or so, so if you wanted to hitch a ride to or from the parking/check-in area to the maze entrance or to the café on the hillside, you didn’t have to wait long at all.
+Each stop within the maze is well-lit.
+The hayrides, all decked out in Christmas lights, run every few minutes or so, so if you wanted to hitch a ride to or from the parking/check-in area to the maze entrance or to the café on the hillside, you won't have to wait long at all.

 Wandering about the maze in the dark is a real thrill, especially when you can only hear the voices of the people around you, and barely make out shapes in the dim light between the lit stops.